10 Reasons Customers Choose Competitors’ Brands

 - Send out surveys and follow up on responses.

 Creating an inviting atmosphere gives customers room to voice their thoughts.
-After all, it's easier to keep customers who feel connected and valued rather than just treating them transactionally.
+After all, it’s easier to keep customers who feel connected and valued than to treat them transactionally.

 Setting Your Strategy